This page summarises the research projects I am currently working on and those that I have joined in the past.

 LES PARLERS DU CROISSANT (Grant: ANR, 250 486 euros) - Analyst - ANR-17-CE27-0001-01

 This project (2016-2022) of Nicolas Quint (LLACAN) aims at providing a multidisciplinary approach (linguistics, sociolinguistics, psycholinguistics, computational linguistics, among others) to endangered local varieties of Oïl and Occitan on the Northern Fringe of the Massif Central in France.

 FIELDLING (Funded international school in linguistic fieldwork) - Organising committee - LINK

-FieldLing has been organised on a yearly basis since 2010 (involved units of the CNRS: LLACAN, SEDYL, LACITO).
+FieldLing has been organised on a yearly basis since 2010 (involved units: LLACAN, SEDYL, LACITO, DDL).
 It is at present the only regular (and free) intensive training program in France preparing students to study theories, methods, and the use of technological tools for language description through fieldwork.

 PRINCIPAL WORD EMBEDDING (Non-funded cooperative initiative) - Analyst - LINK